 As noted in the previous section, layer sync between two Mbox servers is very good, but it is not perfect.
-It is possible for the two servers to deliver a frame of video slightly out of sync due to delays in sync stream transmission over the network or simply because the internal playback engines of the Mbox applications on the two separate computers are not perfectly in sync.
-The results of imperfect sync are most noticeable when outputs from multiple servers are used in a overlapped and blended projection system or for adjacent LED processors.
-The output from one server may be slightly ahead or behind that from another, causing imagery to look as if there is a "tear" between outputs.
+It is possible for the two servers to deliver a frame of video slightly out of sync due to delays in sync stream transmission over the network or because the playback engines of the Mbox applications on the two computers are not perfectly in sync.
+The results of imperfect sync are most noticeable when outputs from multiple servers are used in an overlapped and blended projection system or with adjacent LED displays.
+The playback from one server may be slightly ahead or behind that of another, causing imagery to look as if there is an imperfect blend or a "tear" between outputs.

 The Mbox application's playback and rendering engines run in lock-step with the internal processing "clock" of the computer.
 But two different computers will always have very slightly different clocks.
-Without a common timing reference, it is impossible to guarantee that two separate computers will deliver the same video frame at exactly the same time.
-In order to get perfect playback sync between two Mbox servers, the two servers need to have a common timing reference.
-When the Mbox application is receiving a timing reference, it can determine the host computer's clock offset from the reference time, and apply its own offset to playback.
-Different computers may require slightly different offsets.
+Without a common timing reference, it is impossible to guarantee that two computers will deliver the same video frame at exactly the same time.
+In order to get perfect playback sync between two Mbox servers, the two servers must have a common timing reference, which is what MboxTime provides.
+When the Mbox application is receiving an MboxTime reference signal, it can determine the host computer's clock offset from that reference time, and apply an offset to playback as required.

-Mbox v4 has a new feature called MboxTime.
 MboxTime encompasses the common timing reference and the compensation that each instance of Mbox applies to its playback to be in sync with the common reference.
 The MboxTime common timing reference can be received as either a timecode signal or as a network signal.
 The type of signal to be used is selected in the Misc section of the Mbox application's Preferences tab.